MiloBuwalda/uva-prog-c/20 Lectures/020 Week 2/10 Wednesday.md

   complex, this solution will be less and less ideal.
 Imagine you are reading through someone else’s code to figure out what it does.
 You don’t want to read through a number of helper functions before you get to `main`, which is the heart of the program.
-So, to compromise, we write function proto- types at the tops of our programs and the function implementations at the bottoms of our programs.
+So, to compromise, we write function prototypes at the tops of our programs and the function implementations at the bottoms of our programs.

 * Question: why do you have to tell the compiler what the type of a func- tion’s output is; couldn’t it infer this from your program?
 Yes and no.